 In CoyoteScript, variables can hold map or list based collections.
-These collections can be manipulated and read from through collection operations.
+These collections can be dynamically modified and read from.
+Collections can also contain their own collections, allowing them to be nested inside another.

 - “+” or “add” to add a value to a collection.